Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 You tell yourself that things should be a certain way with no exceptions.

-For example, you think people should always be on time, or that someone independent should never ask for help.
+You think people should always be on time, or that someone who is independent should also be self-sufficient and never ask for help.

 When it comes to yourself, you might believe you should always make your bed, or you should always make people laugh.